TheEndiny/PalladiumApp/README.md

 * when clicked, have it pull all info (right not just description, need to pull range, level, etc...)
 * Update JSON
      * how we are using the "usage" fields changed
-     * adding saves and descriptions for the rest of the spells
+     * inputting descriptions and if the spell allows for a saving throw
      * Change range and duration fields to reflect level increases for some spells
+     * some spells shoudl have the duration changed from minutes to numer of melees
 * let the App pull from an external JSON
 * whatever else people want to add.